paulosuzart/paulosuzart.github.io/_posts/2021-06-05-blockchain.md

 [Cosmwasm](https://cosmwasm.com/) is doing an amazing job in this direction and other full blown chains are providing similar end to end experiences, with [Neo](https://neo.org/) and [Klaytn](https://www.klaytn.com/) being instances of these kind of effort.
 We can mention others like [Celo](https://celo.org/) and [EOS](https://eos.io/) too.

-Because of the current distance between blockchain and the regular engineer, I would dare to compare the current state of affairs in the blockchain world with the state of Web development back in 2000.
-Very complex, cumbersome, cryptic, [EJB](https://en.wikipedia.org/wiki/Jakarta_Enterprise_Beans, Remoting, WebServers for deploying bizarre packages like WAR and EAR.
+Because of the current distance between blockchain and the regular engineer, I would dare to compare the current state of affairs in the blockchain world with the state of Java Enterprise development back in 2000.
+Very complex, cumbersome, cryptic, [EJB](https://en.wikipedia.org/wiki/Jakarta_Enterprise_Beans), Remoting, WebServers for deploying bizarre packages like WAR and EAR.
 Today much of Web is either built on top of abstracted complexity of that time or is a much better and simpler version of that time.
 And I believe the same is going to happen for Smart Contracts on a blockchain.

 Blockchain, that by the way can / must have clear cut between the ability to execute smart contracts as a reaction to transactions and the ability to attain consensus about these transactions.